Here Are 8 Tips to Keep Your Wedding Budget at US$10k or Less

 4. DIY Your Wedding Brunch

-2. Some guests would like to sleep in and are fine with just a cup of coffee or tea.
+Second, some guests would like to sleep in and are fine with just a cup of coffee or tea.
 In our case, we celebrated until 3 am on the day of, and not everyone made it to the wedding brunch or had an appetite for a sumptuous meal.

 In short, DIY’ing your wedding brunch is a great way to save money without impacting the overall experience of the wedding.